 This Quarterly Report includes "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act") that are not historical facts and involve risks and uncertainties that could cause actual results to differ materially from those expected and projected.
 All statements, other than statements of historical fact included in this Quarterly Report including, without limitation, statements in this "Management's Discussion and Analysis of Financial Condition and Results of Operations" regarding the Company's financial position, business strategy and the plans and objectives of management for future operations, are forward-looking statements.
 Words such as "expect," "believe," "anticipate," "intend," "estimate," "seek" and variations and similar words and expressions are intended to identify such forward-looking statements.
 Such forward-looking statements relate to future events or future performance, but reflect management's current beliefs, based on information currently available.
-A number of factors could cause actual events, performance or results to differ materially from the events, performance and results discussed in the forward-looking statements.
-For information identifying important factors that could cause actual results to differ materially from those anticipated in the forwardlooking statements, please refer to the Risk Factors section of the Company's final prospectus for its Initial Public Offering (defined below) filed with the U.S. Securities and Exchange Commission (the "SEC").
+A number of factors could cause actual events, performance or results to differ materially from the events, performance and results discussed in the forwardlooking statements.
+For information identifying important factors that could cause actual results to differ materially from those anticipated in the forward-looking statements, please refer to the Annual Report on Form 10-K as of and for the fiscal year December 31, 2020, filed with the U.S. Securities and Exchange Commission (the "SEC") on March 31, 2021 ("2020 Annual Report"), and the Quarterly Report on Form 10-Q for the quarter ended March 31, 2021, filed with the SEC on May 26, 2021 ("Q1 Quarterly Report").
 The Company's securities filings can be accessed on the EDGAR section of the SEC's website at www.sec.gov.
 Except as expressly required by applicable securities law, the Company disclaims any intention or obligation to update or revise any forward-looking statements whether as a result of new information, future events or otherwise.